Khaalex1/DM_and_ML_portfolio/README.md

 ## Lab 5 : Bayesian Networks

-The goal of this lab is to try and understand some Bayes classifiers on the dataset.
+The goal of this lab is to understand Bayes classifiers and try it on the dataset.
 Most are naive Bayes models, valid when features are conditionally independant, expressed by : $$P(C_{k}|x)  \propto P(C_{k})\prod \limits_{i=1}^{n} P(x_{i}| C_{k})$$
 $$\hat{y} = \underset{k}{argmax} \{P(C_{k})\prod \limits_{i=1}^{n} P(x_{i}| C_{k})\} $$
 Most efficient Bayes models were the Complement one, supposedly because it deals better with unbalanced data (by computing the complementary probas instead of the standard ones); as well as the Complex Gaussian Bayes, which is not surprising as it removes the abusive hypothesis of feature independance, and therefore is more general.